 - Behaviour regulation

 Children, young people or adults may experience several different problems.
 Sometimes these issues have been present across generations.

-Parent Support Therapy is delivered at your home or at another address where parents feel more comfortable.
+Parent Support Therapy is delivered at your home (if London based) or at another address where parents feel more comfortable.

 “Parenthood is not an easy task and many times you feel like you don’t know how to deal with your child’s behaviour.
 For us Ines has been an eye opener and has helped us to deal with our child’s emotions and has given us guidance on how to deal with behaviour issues.
 Any parent would be hugely benefited from her therapy.”